Persian language in the Indian subcontinent: Indirect loans

 The Persian, Arabic, and Turkic languages that arrived in the subcontinent shared a sizeable amount of vocabulary due to historical factors surrounding Iran and Central Asia.
 However it is generally agreed that Persian, with its vast dominance in the Indian subcontinent, was the primary medium of transferring vocabulary from the other two languages.

-The majority of Arabic words present in Indic languages entered through Persian; for example, the terms listed under "law" above are of Arabic origin, as are miscellaneous words like "lekin" and "qalam".
+The majority of Arabic words present in Indic languages entered through Persian; for example, the terms listed under "law" above are of Arabic origin, as are miscellaneous words like "lēkin" and "qalam".
 This is due to the fact that a vast number of Arabic words had already been assimilated into Persian before it arrived in the Indian subcontinent (see #Background).
 The largest impact of Arabic in the Indic lexicon is religious terminology (not listed), and many of even these are through Persian.'
-The influence of Persian mediation is observed in the semantic shift of Arabic words in the Indic lexicon; for example, "fursat" means 'opportunity' in Arabic, but the Indic languages have inherited the Persian-altered meaning 'leisure time'.'
+The influence of Persian mediation is observed in the semantic shift of Arabic words in the Indic lexicon; for example, "furṣat" means 'opportunity' in Arabic, but the Indic languages have inherited the Persian-altered meaning 'leisure time'.'
 For these reasons Persian linguistic influence is often termed 'Perso-Arabic'.
-It is however important to note that Persian being the exclusive vehicle for Arabic in the Indian subcontinent is not a surety, and direct loans from Arabic cannot be ruled out.
+It is however important to note that Persian being the exclusive vehicle for Arabic in the Indian subcontinent is not a surety, and thus direct loans from Arabic cannot be ruled out.

 To a lesser extent, Turkic words also entered through Persian.
 In general it is unclear which Turkic words are Persian-mediated, and which direct, since Turkic was used (albeit to a limited extent) in the early medieval period of the subcontinent.
 Additionally, there is the reverse possibility that Turkic may have contributed some Persian words, since it itself had earlier been Persianised in a similar process to that of the Indic languages (see #Background).